Copywriting is basically answering questions.

 That’s when it’s time to get back to basics.

-Or to get help from someone who doesn’t mind asking ‘stupid questions’.
+Or to get on a call with someone who doesn’t mind asking ‘stupid questions’ and finally get clear on your messaging.

 Til next time, keep asking stuff.
 It’s cool to know nothing.